epwalsh/pomo.nvim/README.md

     {
       name = "Default",
       opts = {
-        title_icon = "󱎫",
+        sticky = true,  -- set to false if you don't want to see the timer the whole time title_icon = "󱎫",
         text_icon = "󰄉",
         -- Replace the above with these if you don't have a patched font: